humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 The single best thing about using `KeyframeEffect` is it can animate between different value types.
 Framer Motion also has this ability but it does so by:

-1. Measuring the element with the current styles (expensive)
+1. Measuring the element in pixels (expensive)
 2. Applying the target styles
-3. Measuring it again (expensive)
+3. Measuring it in pixels again (expensive)
 4. Running the animation in pixels
-5. Applying the non-pixel target styles when the animation completes (impossible with the current API as animations can't complete)
+5. Applying the non-pixel target styles when the animation completes

+Imagine animating between `"100%"` and `"calc(50vw + 200px)"`.
+We're back to performing these steps even though Animation Worklet is designed to help performance and even though `KeyframeEffect` is perfectly capable of converting between these values.

+Even then, we can't even finish the animation by re-applying the actual target styles (`"calc(50vw + 200px)"`) **because the animation can't finish**.

 With an unclamped `KeyframeEffect` all of this complexity would disappear.